documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

 * **Search action**: In case the list presented on this screen is very long (occupying more than one page), there is a blank that makes it possible for the user to perform a search by the name of the Ingress desired.
-Just inform a part of the name and type enter or click over the magnifying "Glass icon" |icone_lupa_verde|.
+Just inform a part of the name and type enter or click over the "Magnifying glass" icon |icone_lupa_verde|.
 As result of this search only the Ingresses that have the key-word from the search are recovered.

 * **Update action**: Just click on the |icone_update| icon for the Mangue.io updates the interface with the most recent values of this Ingress table.